 Disaster resilience strategies for mission-critical systems focus on ensuring continuous operations and rapid recovery during unforeseen disruptions such as cyberattacks, natural disasters, and system failures.
-These strategies leverage technologies like IoT [38][39], cloud-based disaster recovery, and advanced network planning to enhance the robustness and responsiveness of critical infrastructures.
-Disaster recovery (DR) encompasses policies, procedures, and processes that enable businesses to recover IT and communication systems in the event of a disruption [40].
-An effective disaster recovery plan includes comprehensive measures such as backup solutions, encryption, system redundancy, incident response procedures, partnerships with DR service providers, and continuous testing and training [41].
+These strategies leverage technologies such as the Internet of Things (IoT),[38,39] cloudbased DR, and advanced network planning to enhance the robustness and responsiveness of critical infrastructures.
+DR encompasses policies, procedures, and processes that enable businesses to recover IT and communication systems in the event of a disruption.[40]
+An effective DR plan includes comprehensive measures such as backup solutions, encryption, system redundancy, incident response procedures, partnerships with DR service providers, and continuous testing and training.[41]